arqam-dev/CodeWithArqam/concepts/webdevelopment.md

 <expand title="Idempotent">
 ## Idempotent

-- making the same request multiple times will produce the same result as making the request once. like Submission of form multiple time immidiately should not insert the same data multiple times.
+Making the same request multiple times will produce the same result as making the request once.
+Like submission of form multiple times immediately should not insert the same data multiple times.

-- Example:
-  - GET Requests:
+### Examples by HTTP Method:

+1. **GET Requests:**
-  - inherently idempotent.
-Doesn't have any affect on server state.
+   - Inherently idempotent.
+Doesn't have any effect on server state.

-  - PUT and DELETE Requests:
+2. **PUT and DELETE Requests:**
    - These methods are typically designed to be idempotent.
    - If you repeat the same PUT or DELETE request, the end result should still be the same, either the resource is updated to the same state or it is deleted.

-  - POST Requests;
+3. **POST Requests:**
    - POST requests are not inherently idempotent.
-  - Ways to avoid it:
+   - **Ways to make POST idempotent:**
-    - Use Unique Identifiers - Generate and include a unique identifier (e.g., a UUID) in the request payload or headers for each POST request.
+     - **Use Unique Identifiers:** Generate and include a unique identifier (e.g., a UUID) in the request payload or headers for each POST request.
-    - Idempotent Tokens:
-    - Provide clients with idempotent tokens that can be included in the request headers.
+     - **Idempotent Tokens:** Provide clients with idempotent tokens that can be included in the request headers.
-    - Conditional Requests:
-    - Use conditional headers such as If-Match or If-None-Match to prevent unintended duplication.
-    - These headers allow the server to compare the current state of a resource with a previous state.
+     - **Conditional Requests:** Use conditional headers such as If-Match or If-None-Match to prevent unintended duplication.
+These headers allow the server to compare the current state of a resource with a previous state.
-    - Response Headers
+     - **Response Headers**
-    - Transaction IDs
+     - **Transaction IDs**
-    - Retries and Idempotence
+     - **Retries and Idempotence**
-    - Conflict Resolution
+     - **Conflict Resolution**

 </expand>

 <expand title="CAP Theorem">
 ## CAP Theorem

-- Distributed systems can provide at most 2 of 3 guarantees:
+Distributed systems can provide at most 2 of 3 guarantees:

-  - Consistency: All clients see same data at same time
+1. **Consistency:** All clients see same data at same time
-  - Availability: System responds even if some nodes are down
+2. **Availability:** System responds even if some nodes are down
-  - Partition Tolerance: The system continues to operate despite network failures that split nodes

-into isolated groups.
+3. **Partition Tolerance:** The system continues to operate despite network failures that split nodes into isolated groups.

-- Common combinations: CP (consistency + partition), AP (availability + partition)
+### Common combinations:
+- **CP (Consistency + Partition):** Prioritizes consistency and partition tolerance
+- **AP (Availability + Partition):** Prioritizes availability and partition tolerance

 </expand>

 <expand title="ACID vs BASE Properties">
 ## ACID vs BASE Properties

-- ACID:
+### ACID:

-- A = Atomicity
+1. **A = Atomicity**

-= Transaction is all or nothing.
+   - Transaction is all or nothing.
 Partial updates are not allowed.

-= Example: Money deducted and added — or neither
+   - **Example:** Money deducted and added — or neither

-- C = Consistency
+2. **C = Consistency**

-= Database moves from one valid state to another.
+   - Database moves from one valid state to another.
 All rules, constraints, and validations are preserved.

-= Example: Balance can’t become negative if rule forbids it.
+   - **Example:** Balance can't become negative if rule forbids it.

-- I = Isolation
+3. **I = Isolation**

-= Concurrent transactions don’t interfere.
+   - Concurrent transactions don't interfere.
 Each behaves as if it runs alone.

-= Example: Two users editing data won’t corrupt it.
+   - **Example:** Two users editing data won't corrupt it.

-- D = Durability
+4. **D = Durability**

-= Once committed, data is permanently saved.
+   - Once committed, data is permanently saved.
 Survives crashes and restarts.

-= Example: Committed transfer remains after power failure.
+   - **Example:** Committed transfer remains after power failure.

-- BASE:
+### BASE:

-- BA = Basically Available
+1. **BA = Basically Available**

-= System always responds, even during failures.
+   - System always responds, even during failures.
 May return stale or partial data, but not an error

-= Example: Social media feed loads even if some likes/comments are missing
+   - **Example:** Social media feed loads even if some likes/comments are missing

-- S = Soft state
+2. **S = Soft state**

-= Data may change over time without new input.
+   - Data may change over time without new input.
 State is not immediately consistent across all nodes

-= Example: Cache value updates asynchronously across servers
+   - **Example:** Cache value updates asynchronously across servers

-- E = Eventual consistency
+3. **E = Eventual consistency**

-= If no new updates occur, all replicas will eventually become consistent.
+   - If no new updates occur, all replicas will eventually become consistent.
 No guarantee of immediate consistency

-= Example: Like count differs across regions but becomes same after some time
+   - **Example:** Like count differs across regions but becomes same after some time

-Summary:
+### Summary:

-- in CAP theorem, ACID systems → CP , BASE systems → AP
+- In CAP theorem, ACID systems → CP, BASE systems → AP
 - BASE = eventual consistency.
-NOT bad consitency.
+NOT bad consistency.

-Secondary Concepts

 </expand>